2023 Economic Development CRM Guide

 • Executive Pulse and Synchronist are two examples.

-functionality or the ability for you, the end client, to configure on your own.
+- inability for you, the end client, to configure/enhance the system on your own

 Clean Data is Good Data